 Although there are no specific national figures for the United States or Canada, it is clear that snorkeling-related accidents are not isolated to only Hawaii.
 Different age groups and demographics are affected by these accidents; however, some are more prone to these fatalities than others.
 For instance, males and children are more likely to be victims of snorkeling-related drownings.

 When looking at the demographics of snorkeling deaths in Hawaii, non-resident visitors accounted for 189 fatalities from snorkeling during the 2009-2018 period.
-This demonstrates that visitors to the region are particularly vulnerable, possibly due to factors such as unfamiliarity with local conditions or overestimation of their swimming abilities and the risks associated with snorkeling.
+This shows that people who visit the area are very at risk, maybe because they don’t know the place well or think they are better swimmers and snorkelers than they really are.

 Causes and Risk Factors